 Yes but we limit the amount of debt you can have on the home during our agreement so that you maintain at least 20% equity.

-You are free to borrow against your home during the term of our Agreement if you do not exceed the Home Finance Limit.
+You are free to borrow against your home during the term of our Agreement if you do not exceed the Total Home Finance Limit.

 Unlock wants you to have at least 20% or more equity in your home while our Agreement is in effect.
 This protects both the value of your equity stake in the home and Unlock's investment.
-The Agreement therefore has a provision called the Home Finance Limit, which limits the amount of financing that can be secured by your home to a specific percentage of its value (typically 80%).
+The Agreement therefore has a provision called the Total Home Finance Limit, which limits the amount of financing that can be secured by your home to a specific percentage of its value (typically 80%).

-The limit applies to all outstanding mortgage loan balances, any available but undrawn credit lines secured by your home (for example, a home equity line of credit) and the uncapped value of the Unlock Share.
+The limit applies to all outstanding mortgage loan balances, any available but undrawn credit lines secured by your home (for example, a home equity line of credit) and the uncapped value of the Unlock Percentage.
 It does not apply to any financing that is not secured by your home, such as credit cards, car loans or personal loans.

 If you get a new loan or refinance an existing one, we may charge a reasonable Administration Fee for processing the subordination of our interest in your property to the new debt, and you will be responsible for any related third-party expenses, such as a recording fee.